domenipavec/rpi-dashboard/docs/rpijs_jquery_plugin/rpijsget.md

 ### callback

 Function that will be called when the request has been returned.

 The function should take one argument, that is the returned content.

+Function should return **true**, if updating should continue, and **false** otherwise.

 ### [options]
 Optional [Options](options.md) object specifies all other request options.